Monday Learning: How to create your first Facebook Ad

 - carousel ads, allowing you to show several videos or/and pictures

-- collections – full screen landing page
+- collections – full-screen landing page

 Once you decide, you upload your creative assets.
 Very important thing to note is that Facebook has certain design criteria.
 You can check them here https://www.facebook.com/business/ads-guide/image/facebook-feed/traffic .

 Then you will choose how you’d like your ad to be displayed.
-Options are: Desktop News Feed, Mobile News Feed and Desktop Right Column.
+Options are: Desktop News Feed, Mobile News Feed, and Desktop Right Column.
 If your ad isn’t associated with a Facebook page, Desktop Right Column is the only option for your ad.

 7. Monitor your ads

 This step is important not just for your paid ads, but for everything you do with your business online.
 To see the results of your ad campaigns, you can choose the Facebook Ad Manager or some other marketing software that will work the best for you and your business.
-CPC, relevance scores, frequency and number of actions are one of the most crucial metrics.
+CPC, relevance scores, frequency and number of actions are some of the most crucial metrics.
 Monitoring your ads will help you understand how your ads work and will help you make better decisions with your ads next time.
 Don’t skip this step!